FailAcademy/learning/wdp-vancouver/_slides/week-05/04-performance.md

 Be sure to include the hi-res versions in the `srcset` attributes for high-density pixel displays, and use `pug-square.jpg` as a fallback for browsers that don't support `<picture>`.

 ---
-template: inverse

-# Performance Budgets

----

-# Aesthetics versus Performance

-Modern HTML/CSS/JS and web browsers are very powerful, but we must always be sure to ask **what impact a given choice** has on page weight, additional HTTP requests, and perceived performance.

-For example, what is the performance cost of adding a hero image, a hi-res video, another font file, an image slider, etc.?

-**We must find a happy medium balancing aesthetics with performance and make decisions that support the brand!**

----

-# Creating and Using a Performance Budget

-- A performance budget is a set of targets related to site performance that you do not want to exceed (e.g. page weight, total number of requests, load times)
-- It should be set early on in a project, and as a project evolves can help you make decisions around what you do or do not add to a page
-- How you set your targets will depend on your project... benchmarking "competitors" can be a good place to start

----

-# Exercise 5

-Run the deployed version of your Aloha site through [WebPageTest](http://www.webpagetest.org/) and determine the current **Start Render**, **Document Complete**, and **Fully Loaded** times for your site.
-Also look in the Network tab of your dev tools and get the **page weight** and **number of requests** for your site.

-Compare these numbers with two of your classmates.
-Pick the top speeds and lowest page weight and number requests in your group, and then **subtract 20%**.
-This will be your target performance budget for your site.

-Based on what you've learned so far, what optimizations could you make to load the site and its assets within this budget?

----

 # What We've Learned